Bell006/Bell006/README.md

 :house_with_garden: From Brazil.

-:books: Currently a student at RocketSeat's Explorer.
+:books: Currently a student at Harvard Cs50.